 a.
 A statement regarding academic integrity.
 Required material is posted here: https://seaver.pepperdine.edu/academics/academic-support/integrity/policies/code.htm

 - Internship Journal: guided or open journaling of internship experiences.
 Students should connect their experiences to their major, discipline, or field of interest.
 Other topics could include vocation, ethics, communication or industry analyses.

 - Organization Analysis: student researches the mission and history of the organization, its management structure, changes in the industry over the past few years, and challenges for the future.

 - Diversity and Inclusion Analysis: student analyzes the way in which diversity is present in the organization and the ways in which inclusion is demonstrate in the work place and product.

 - Networking Project: student collects a set number of business cards and provides a summary of how each type of contact could be important in their career.

-- Problem Analysis: student selects a problem faced by the organization and uses critical thinking skills and discipline-specific knowledge to analyze the problem and propose solutions.
+- Problem Analysis: student selects a problem faced by the organization or industry and uses critical thinking skills and discipline-specific knowledge to analyze the problem and propose solutions.